brorarangers/brorarangers.github.io/_posts/2015-12-31-hogmanay-review.md

 By the end of June we had our pre-season friendlies sorted out and the Petrofac Cup draw saw us getting ready to face Championship side Alloa Athletic.
 So, no more hanging around ... and the 1st of July saw us welcome the Scottish Cup holders Inverness Caledonian Thistle to the Dudgeon.

 We can only assume that ICT had neither been dazzled with the freshly painted away dressing room, nor affected by lingering paint fumes, as they scored in 14 minutes through Jordan Roberts.
-However, as the Inverness Courier reported after the match *'The Cattachs, managed by former Raith Rovers man Davie Kirkwood, were not overawed by the opposition and responded well to going behind.
+However, as the Inverness Courier reported after the match:

+*'The Cattachs, managed by former Raith Rovers man Davie Kirkwood, were not overawed by the opposition and responded well to going behind.
 Wedderburn had to be alert to flick away a teasing Andy Greig cross and Ryan Esson stood tall to block an effort from Paul Brindle, making his first Brora appearance since moving from Clach.'*

 *'Looking to get a foothold in the game, the two-time Highland League champions came close to reducing the deficit on the hour.
 Greig cut back inside on his right foot and stood the ball up to the back post for Colin Maclean, whose first-time effort rolled narrowly wide.'*